auralius/kalman-cpp/README.md

 ## Kalman filter and extended Kalman filter implementation in C++

-The Kalman filter implementation is located in: kf.h and kf.cpp while the extended Kalman filter implementation is located in ekf.h and ekf.cpp.
+What have been implemeted:
+* Kalman filter
+* Extended Kalman filter
+* Second order extended Kalman filter

 Please use cmake to build all the codes.